sherlockcpp/mylearning/main.md

 and because this is such a pain point for so many users, here we take the pragmatic approach.

-TODO: how to write page into one bank.
+TODO: how to write page into one bank.git

 ```c